 Early ASC 606 Adopters Provide Guidance on Disclosures

-We saw some businesses adopt early during 2017, providing an advanced perspective of the impact of the new guidance to their business and financial statement disclosures.
+We saw some businesses adopt early during 2017, providing an advanced perspective of the impact of the new guidance on their business and financial statement disclosures.
 Alphabet, the successor holding company to Google established in 2015, is one such company that adopted ASC 606 early, effective as of January 1, 2017.
-In their 10-Q for the quarter ended March 31, 2017, Alphabet noted their adoption using the modified retrospective method applied to contacts that were not yet completed as of January 1, 2017.
-They explained “We recorded a net reduction to opening retained earnings of $15 million as of January 1, 2017 due to the cumulative impact of adopting Topic 606, with the impact primarily related to our non-advertising revenues” They further noted the impact for their Q1, stating “The impact to revenues for the quarter ended March 31, 2017 was an increase of $14 million as a result of applying Topic 606”
+In their 10-Q for the quarter that ended March 31, 2017, Alphabet noted their adoption using the modified retrospective method applied to contacts that were not yet completed as of January 1, 2017.
+They explained “We recorded a net reduction to opening retained earnings of $15 million as of January 1, 2017, due to the cumulative impact of adopting Topic 606, with the impact primarily related to our non-advertising revenues” They further noted the impact for their Q1, stating “The impact to revenues for the quarter ended March 31, 2017, was an increase of $14 million as a result of applying Topic 606”

-You would be correct in thinking that $15 million is somewhat of a rounding adjustment for the Alphabet reporting entity, they reported close to $25 billion in total revenue for the quarter ended March 31, 2017.
+You would be correct in thinking that $15 million is somewhat of a rounding adjustment for the Alphabet reporting entity, they reported close to $25 billion in total revenue for the quarter that ended on March 31, 2017.
 Of that total amount, over 86% was disclosed as advertising revenue generated either on their own properties or on ‘network member’ properties.
 Alphabet recognizes advertising revenue as ads are either clicked on (cost per click, CPC) or displayed (cost per impression, CPM), and these methods were consistent between ASC 605 and ASC 606, resulting in minor change for most of the advertising revenue recognition.

 But the analysis had to be done to properly adjust all impacted customer revenue in play for the retained earnings adjustment as of January 1, the start of their adoption period.
 Alphabet did also note other areas impacted by the new guidance, noting the new framework language of Performance Obligations and the allocation of contract value based on relative Standalone Selling Prices (SSP): “Our contracts with customers may include multiple performance obligations.
 For such arrangements, we allocate revenue to each performance obligation based on its relative standalone selling price.
 We generally determine standalone selling prices based on the prices charged to customers or using expected cost plus margin.”